boazbk/crypto/lec_11_concrete_pkc.md

 > # { .pause }
-Please verify that you undestand why TDPENC is a _valid_ encryption scheme, in the sense that decryption of an encryption of $m$ yields $m$.
+Please verify that you understand why TDPENC is a _valid_ encryption scheme, in the sense that decryption of an encryption of $m$ yields $m$.

 > # {.theorem title="Public key encryption from trapdoor permutations" #TDPpkcthm}